 - Inform a friend or family member of your moving schedule and contact information in case of an emergency or unexpected event.

 - Check every room, cabinet, closet, and attic one last time to confirm everything is loaded.

 - Check your belongings while unloading your container into your new home, or as soon as possible, to note any damaged items.

 Did you know that PODS does all the driving for local and cross-country moves?
 No renting or driving a humongous truck.
 No astronomical fuel costs.
 Less stress.
 Hooray!

 Related Moving Resources

-Get boxes, tape, blankets, bubble wrap, and everything else you need delivered to your door.
+Get boxes, tape, blankets, bubble cushion roll, and everything else you need delivered to your door.